Kenneth’s fantasy novel:

 These dragomen are guides and couriers of the bustling cities residents; taking confused or lost people, items, and messages from place to place for fees.
 The dragomen are considered to be part of the middle-middle-class of society, as they have an important role keeping people and items moving to where they need to go.

 The royal seat, the city of Mount Oryn is the second largest of the only two cities in the kingdom of the Dominnion on Kannoral which is located on one of the five continents, the continent of North Amara, situated on the world of Quantos.
 Our world of Quantos is in a binary star system with two stars: a yellow star, Stonewire, and a smaller orange/red star, Imvor.
 The two of which the inhabitants of the world refer to as gods.

-Mount Oryn is more of a state than it is a city, being spread out thinly divided into thirteen districts.
-North Docks is district 5, with fifty-one wards in the northern most reaches of the city.
-The district’s northern most dock wards are situated on the south bank of a large river that runs westward through the center of the kingdom.
+Mount Oryn is more of a state then it is a city, being spread out thinly divided into thirteen districts.
+North Docks is district 5, with fifty-one wards in the northernmost reaches of the city.
+The district’s northernmost dock wards are situated on the south bank of a large river that runs westward through the centre of the kingdom.

 Our sixteen-year-old apprentice is trying to eke out a life here, with an unreasonable Master Dragoman overseeing him.

-The five published volumes containing the collections of the first twenty-two episodes of Dragoman Bloodgrue series cover a season or two of Bloodgrue’s grueling life.
+The five published volumes containing the collections of the first twenty-two episodes of Dragoman Bloodgrue series cover a season or two of Bloodgrue’s gruelling life.
 And he’s just starting out on his journey.

-Links to our friends and sponsors of InUPress and our authors:
+Links to our friends and sponsors of InUPress and those of our authors:

-Our blog site hosts who we contribute post to include:
+Our blog site hosts who we contribute posts to include: